coreinfrastructure/best-practices-badge/doc/security.md

 We trust external systems to verify their external accounts (that means we trust GitHub to verify a GitHub account).
 Anyone can create an account.
-A user with role='admin' is an administator;
+A user with role='admin' is an administrator;
 few users are administrators.
 A user can create as many project entries as desired.
 Each project entry gets a new unique project id and is